- Better Choice

 - Silver perch is farmed mainly in small-scale operations on land in ponds and tanks.

 - The discharge of wastewater to natural waterways is controlled in order to prevent pollution and the spread of diseases to threatened wild populations of silver perch.

-- The amount of wild caught fish needed to produce fishmeal and fish oil for silver perch feed is approximately equal to or less than the amount of farmed fish produced.
+- The amount of wild caught fish needed to produce fishmeal and fish oil for silver perch feed is approximately equal to the amount of farmed fish produced.
 This means production dependence on wild fish resources is not exceeding the amount of silver perch produced.

 Perch is an affordable species with mild-tasting, soft white flesh.
 Try them grilled, fried, baked, battered or crumbed.
 Perch are often steamed in Asian cooking with strong flavours such as lemongrass and ginger.

 Silver perch (Bidyanus bidyanus) is a native freshwater fish.
 Its natural distribution extends through the western drainage of New South Wales, including most of the Murray-Darling Basin